“The greatest good you can do for another is not just share your riches, but to reveal to him his own.” ~ Benjamin Disraeli

 Another obstacle is the fact that the “deep thinking” needed to bring a project to fruition is a solitary task can further contribute to the inefficiency of the process.
 Collaborators need to know when to collaborate and when to remove themselves from “the party” and burrow down and get cerebral.

-And then we have the collaboration “time drain.”.
+And then we have the collaboration “time drain.”
 More collaborations mean more meetings.
 And more meetings mean more time spent in meetings and less time actually doing the work.
-Even though the social aspect of collaborative efforts is important, having meeting for the sake of having meetings shouldn’t be the default action.
+Even though the social aspect of collaborative efforts is important, having meetings for the sake of having meetings shouldn’t be the default action.
 Just because it’s a collaboration … doesn’t mean it automatically needs a meeting.
-Make the time together worth it everyones time.
+Make the time together worth everyone’s time.
 Collaborations should be synergistic … not antagonistic.

-Not everyone flourishes under a system self-determination also.
+Not everyone flourishes under a system self-determination though.
 Gabriela Krupa illustrates this on her experience with Holacracy:

 “I caught myself in a paradox: I’m happy to have leeway in my work and be able to do things as I see fit, but at the same time I would appreciate someone who could point me in the right direction: ‘this is right, just continue that way’ or ‘change direction, you can do better.’
 I caught myself looking for confirmation that my choices and actions were right, wanted, or useful for my colleagues.”
 Just because open or flat organization don’t have a formal management structure, doesn’t mean it shouldn’t set up informal mentoring arrangements.
 In fact making a concerted effort to mentor in the informal settings can work much better than formal hierarchical management relationships.”